Davisardo/HR-Dashboard-Analysis/README.md

 - The net change in employees has increased over the years.
 - The average tenure for each department is about 8 years, with Legal and Auditing having the highest, and Services, Sales, and Marketing having the lowest.

+## Key Features
+- Data cleaning and transformation using **MySQL queries**.
+- Interactive **Power BI dashboard** for HR analytics.
+- Visualizations covering **demographics, turnover, and workforce trends**.
+- Clear and structured layout for easy insight extraction.
+- Designed for **HR performance monitoring and strategic planning**.

+## Outcomes
+**This dashboard enables organizations to:**
+- Understand employee demographics and workforce composition.
+- Identify departments with high turnover and potential retention issues.
+- Monitor workforce growth and hiring trends over time.
+- Improve HR decision-making through data-driven insights.

 ## Limitations
 - Some records had negative ages and these were excluded during querying (**967 records**).
 Ages used were 18 years and above.
 - Some term dates were far into the future and were not included in the analysis (**1,599 records**).
 The only term dates used were those less than or equal to the current date.
+- Dataset may not include external factors such as economic conditions or company policies affecting turnover.
+- Analysis is primarily descriptive and does not include predictive modeling.

 ---